-These five winter margarita recipes prove this classic tequila cocktail isn't reserved for summer!
+These seven winter margarita recipes prove this classic tequila cocktail isn't reserved for summer!
 You'll love how these margaritas incorporate winter flavors, whether it's from fresh, in-season citrus or a medley of warm spices that keep you feeling cozy on a chilly night.
 We may be in the middle of winter, but bring on those seasonal margaritas.

 Winter Seasonal Fruit